jinjin-tonic/jinjin-tonic/README.md

 - 📫 How to reach me: miroirs299@gmail.com
 - 🌱 I’m currently learning data science, specialized in compuational linguistics.
 - ⚡ Fun fact:
+  - My undergraduate background is Korean literature and language; I love history of languages and old literatures!
   - I speak Korean, English, Japanese, and basic French (my goal is to reach B2 level in two years!).
   - I love playing piano and listening to classical music.
   - I enjoy video games, especially nintendo games.

 <!--
 **jinjin-tonic/jinjin-tonic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.